c00cjz00/q2pipeline/README.md

 # How to run the pipeline
 ## Setting up a pipeline run
 1. Create a folder in the extracted folder (which is now on the Desktop or wherever you put it) and call it something sensible pertaining to your project.
-For the purposes of this readme, we'll call our project TEST
+For the purposes of this readme, we'll call our project TEST - `cd ~/Desktop/q2pipeline` then `mkdir test`
  - So you now have: `~/Desktop/q2pipeline/` which contains the scripts folder, your `classifiers` folder (along with a `scripts` folder), and a folder called `TEST`.

 2. In your project folder (TEST), you will place your map file along with your raw sequence data.
 Your map file should be called after your project, so for this example, it will be called `testmap.txt`